ericheep/physical-memories/README.md

 The primary compositional focus is in creating a performance that alternates the physical and harsh timbres of mechatronic sound objects with the physical sensation of auditory distortion products.
 The idea is to drive a solenoid at a specific speed and velocity which results in that solenoid creating an audible tone; that tone will be analyzed by and then recreated as a auditory distortion product, which is an otoacoustic emission created by stimulating the basilar membrane of the inner ear.
 The alternation of these two sensations and the processes in which they are created make up the compositional process that guides this performance, as the auditory distortion products will emulate the characteristics of the mechatronic sound objects.

 The distortion tones are also created using a wireless Raspberry Pi system.
 The real-time music programming language, [ChucK](http://chuck.cs.princeton.edu/release/), is installed on each of the Pis, and Open Sound Control messages are sent over a private network to control the synthesized output of the Pis.
-This allows for an extremely portable and inexpensive system which does not nullifies the requirement for an audio interface and cabling.
-This system grants an extreme degree of control over the individual speaker placement, as the each Pi only requires power and receives its control messages wirelessly.
+This allows for an extremely portable and inexpensive system which nullifies the requirement for an audio interface and cabling.
+This system grants an extreme degree of control over the individual speaker placement, aseach Pi only requires a power outlet (this can be made further portable with battery pack) and receives its control messages wirelessly.

 There are three main technologies that are being utilized in this project, those being Music Information Retrieval, mechatronics, and Auditory Distortion Products.
 A short introduction to these technologies along with their implementation will be described.